philipplenk/adventofcode20/09/README.md

 };
 ```

-Yeah, as there is none in the standard library<a title="Unfortunately, we did not get a ring in C++20 either.
-Can anyone tell me what happend to [p0059?](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0059r4.pdf)"><sup>1</sup></a>, implementing a small, bad and severely broken ring buffer might be ever so slight overkill, considering the input list is a mere 1000 numbers and the approach above runs in the fraction of a fraction of a fraction of a second, but who am I if not one to always entertain the notion of severely overengineering the most trivial of tasks?
+Yeah, as there is none in the standard library, implementing a small, bad and severely broken ring buffer might be ever so slight overkill, considering the input list is a mere 1000 numbers and the approach above runs in the fraction of a fraction of a fraction of a second, but who am I if not one to always entertain the notion of severely overengineering the most trivial of tasks?

 Utilizing this data structure, our solution changes to look like this: